seanorama/outlearn-modules/modules/kerberos-with-active-directory.md

 <!--
 {
-"name": "my-outlearn-module",
+"name": "kerberos-with-active-directory",
 "version" : "0.1",
-"title" : "My Outlearn Module",
-"description" : "This module will grow to be the best module ever", "homepage" : "https://github.com/outlearn-content/outlearn-modules", "freshnessDate" : 2015-07-08,
+"title" : "Enabling Kerberos with Ambari and Active Directory", "description" : "This module will grow to be the best module ever", "homepage" : "https://github.com/outlearn-content/outlearn-modules", "freshnessDate" : 2015-07-08,